Diagnosis and staging

 Only use sputum cytology for investigation in people with suspected lung cancer who have centrally placed nodules or masses and who decline or cannot tolerate bronchoscopy or other invasive tests.
 [2005]

 Offer people with known or suspected lung cancer a contrast-enhanced chest CT scan to further the diagnosis and stage the disease.
 Include the liver, adrenals and lower neck in the scan.
-The guideline committee also recognised that contrast medium should only be given with caution to people with known renal impairment.
+Use contrast medium with caution in people with known renal impairment.
 [2005, amended 2019]

 When assessing mediastinal and chest wall invasion:

-Every cancer alliance should have a system of rapid access to PET‑CT scanning for eligible people.
+Every cancer alliance should have a system of rapid access to PET‑CT scanning for people who are eligible for this.
 [2005, amended 2019]

 Do not routinely use MRI to assess the stage of the primary tumour (T‑stage) in non-small-cell lung cancer (NSCLC).
 [2005]